 - Forwarding “warm and fuzzy” emails that state to “Send to Everyone You Know” with email addresses exposed in the To: field.

-- Sending attachments without the courtesy of asking first.
+- Sending large attachments without the courtesy of asking first.

 When it comes to discretion, I do believe that those who fail to use their discretionary powers reap negative results.
-Folks who do not think before they do, by using discretion, more times than not lack common sense, courtesy and in some cases education.
+So what can you do to use your power of discretion more effectively?

-Let other’s use of discretion or lack thereof speak for themselves.
-The only one you can control is you!
+Let others use of discretion or lack thereof speak for themselves.
+Above all, the only one you can control is you.